semgrep/semgrep-docs/docs/kb/semgrep-ci/github-upload-findings-in-security-dashboard.md

 name: Semgrep

 on:
-  # Scan changed files in PRs (diff-aware scanning):
   pull_request: {}
-  # Scan on-demand through GitHub Actions interface:
   workflow_dispatch: {}
-  # Scan mainline branches and report all findings:
   push:
     branches: ["master", "main"]
-  # Schedule the CI job (this method uses cron syntax):
   schedule:
     - cron: '20 17 * * *' # Sets Semgrep to scan every day at 17:20 UTC.
     # It is recommended to change the schedule to a random time.

 jobs:
   semgrep:
-    # User definable name of this GitHub Actions job.
     name: semgrep/ci
-    # If you are self-hosting, change the following `runs-on` value:
     runs-on: ubuntu-latest

     container: